Sync for Media

 Compare Cloud Shared Workspaces to remote Adobe workflows embedded in MAM solutions such as IPV, eMAM, Evolphin.

-- MAM solutions provide Adobe Premiere embedded panels for remote collaboration and sharing.
-This is done via providing users with a panel through which they can search, download/checkout, upload/checkin assets and Adobe projects.
+• MAM solutions provide Adobe Premiere embedded panels for remote collaboration and sharing.
+This is done via providing users with a panel through which they can search, download/checkout, upload/checkin assets and projects.

-- This solution works well for remote editors who are not working collaboratively on multiple components including assets, sequences and perhaps projects.
+• This solution works well for remote editors with standalone projects and are not working collaboratively on multiple components including assets, sequences and projects.

-- When projects begin to scale to hundreds if not thousands of sequences, bins, managing checkin/checkouts can become painstaking and infeasible.
+• When projects begin to scale to hundreds if not thousands of sequences, bins, managing checkin/checkouts of projects and media can become painstaking and infeasible.

-- Cloud Shared Workspaces can manage multiple users collaborating across hundreds of assets, sequences across remote systems.
+• Cloud Shared Workspaces can manage multiple users collaborating across thousands of assets, sequences across remote systems.
 This can be done fully automatically without needing any manual processes.

 Compare Cloud Shared Workspaces to UDP/file transfer solutions such as Signiant, File Catalyst and Aspera.